-MATH 002 3 Units Algebra for Calculus (College Algebra)
+Algebra For Calculus (College Algebra)

-Prerequisite: A grade of C or better in MATH 104.
-Course Advisory: SCC minimum English standard.
+Prerequisite: MATH 104 with a minimum grade of C. Course Advisory: SCC minimum English standard.

 Designed to develop the skills and introduce the concepts necessary for further study in mathematics, and facilitate the application of those skills and concepts to other fields.
 Included is a review of elementary set algebra; the algebra of functions; the real and complex numbers as a field; algebraic, exponential, and logarithmic functions; equations and inequalities of these functions; solution of linear systems, matrix algebra, and introduction to sequences and series.
 Lab hours may be scheduled or TBA depending on section.
 Students are expected to complete both the lecture and lab portions of the course.
 Three hours lecture, one hour lab.

-MATH 004 5 Units Precalculus Mathematics
+Precalculus Mathematics

-Prerequisite: A grade of C or better in MATH 103 and 104.
-NOTE: Not open to students who have completed MATH 051 or MATH 002 with a grade of C or better.
+Prerequisite: A minimum grade of C in both in MATH 103 and 104.
 Course Advisory: SCC minimum English standard.
 A comprehensive study of the mathematics that is prerequisite to the calculus sequence.
 Topics included are the elementary functions and their graphs, methods of solving equations and systems of equations, applied problems that are relevant to calculus, analytic geometry and mathematical induction.
 Lab hours may be scheduled or TBA depending on the section.
 Students are expected to complete both the lecture and lab portions of the course.
-Five hours lecture, one hour lab.
+NOTE: Not open to students who have completed MATH 051 or MATH 002 with minimum grade of C. Five hours lecture, one hour lab.

-MATH 011 4 Units Elementary Statistics
+Elementary Statistics

-Prerequisite: A grade of C or better in MATH 104.
-Course Advisory: Eligibility for ENGL 001.
+Prerequisite: MATH 104 with a minimum grade of C. Course Advisory: Eligibility for English 001.
 An introduction to elementary probability and statistics including the basic rules of probability, probability distributions, descriptive statistics, hypothesis testing, estimation, correlation and regression analysis.
 Lab hours may be scheduled or TBA, depending upon the section.
 Students are expected to complete both the lecture and lab portions of the course.
 Four hours lecture, one hour lab.

-MATH 012 3 Units Mathematical Ideas
+Mathematical Ideas

-Prerequisite: A grade of C or better in MATH 104.
-Course Advisory: SCC minimum English standard.
+Prerequisite: MATH 104 with a minimum grade of C. Course Advisory: SCC minimum English standard.
 An introduction to the diversity of mathematics through the examination of ideas from logic, sets, the numeration systems, and other topics from contemporary mathematics.
 The emphasis is on problem solving.
 Three hours lecture.